Elroy's History of Ireland of 17th and 18th centuries

 Queen Anne introduced the bill "to prevent the further growth of Popery" in Ireland.
 It contained many clauses which were focused against the Roman Catholics in direct violation of the Treaty of Limerick.
 One was that all public officials had to take the Sacrament according to the rites of the Episcopal Church.
 The Presbyterians assented to the demands because they had few seats in parliament or official standing anywhere.
 The bill was passed 4 March 1704 besides the Catholic restrictions it also excluded Presbyterians from the magistracy, customs, excise, post-office, courts of law, and municipal offices.
 So not only were Presbyterians denied positions of law and influence but also minor governmental offices that afforded at least a small continuous source income for their families.
 "Some Presbyterians residing in Lisburn were excommunicated by the Episcopal authority for the crime of being married by ministers of their own church."
 They were also forced to pay tithes to the Episcopal church that they never attended and whose beliefs they never adhered.
 In spite of this the Presbyterian churches continued to thrive.
 [Hanna 618]

 In 1710 the Duke of Ormond took over the government.
 He exerted his power to appoint primates and commander of forces to be Lords Justices.
 A recently passed law which was used against the Roman Catholics now was forced on the Presbyterians.
 This was the infliction of severe penalties for refusing to take the Abjuration Oath.
 The law came down on the Rev. Alexander McCracken, of Lisburn, in 1713.
 Mr. McCracken was fined five hundred pounds and condemned to six month in prison but because he refused to swear an oath stayed in prison for two years after George was crowned king in 1716.
-School teachers were imprisoned for up to three months and doors of Presbyterian churched were "nailed up".
+School teachers were imprisoned for up to three months and doors of Presbyterian churches were "nailed up".

 The emigration from Ulster is a remarkable feature of Irish history.
 The Scots who came to Ireland were looking for better opportunities for themselves and their families.
 There was no loyalty of the Presbyterians to the ruling groups of Ireland.
 They left Ulster in crowds.
 Whole families and congregations of churches, including the ministers, migrated at one time.
 In 1728, Archbishop Boulter states that "above 4200 men, women and children have shipped off from hence for the West Indies, with three years," The "West Indies" was another word for the American colonies.
 A famine struck in 1739-40 during which time about 400,000 starved to death.
 Continuing the emigration cycle "several years afterwards, twelve thousand emigrants annually left Ulster for the American plantations", From 1771 to 1773 about thirty thousand emigrants left Ulster which included ten thousand weavers.
 Accounting for the increases in population from 1731-1768 the number of emigrates that went to North America in this period was proportional to one third of the entire Protestant population of Ireland.
 [Hanna 622]